pacs-course/pacs-examples/Examples/src/ReferenceWrapper/README.md

 there is no way to pass the argument as a reference.

 #What do I learn here#
-- How to pass by reference to a tempalte function that takes the template argument by value (but why have not you used `double fun(const T& x)` ?
+- How to pass by reference to a template function that takes the template argument by value (but why have not you used `double fun(const T& x)` ?
 - The magic of reference wrappers, if you want a container of references!.